plasne/IoT-Lab-101/README.md

     2. iothub-explorer create <deviceId> --connection-string
   4. Apply the code to communicate to Azure (use [report_to_iothub.ino](report_to_iothub.ino))
   5. Change the values at the top of the file as appropriate (WiFi SSD, WiFi password, deviceId, connection string)
-  6. Monitor the events: iothub-explorer "HostName=pelasne-iothub.azure-devices.net;SharedAccessKeyName=iothubowner;SharedAccessKey=<key>" monitor-events <deviceId>
+  6. Monitor the events: iothub-explorer "HostName=pelasne-iothub.azure-devices.net;SharedAccessKeyName=iothubowner;SharedAccessKey=/<key/>" monitor-events /<deviceId/>
     * You should be able to rotate the dial on the circuit and notice that the events are sent to the Azure IoT Hub

 4. Handling the data in Azure